LogoHistorical Figure MBTI

 The Friend

 Tertiary Fe in an ENTP produces a particular kind of friendship — deep, genuine, expressed primarily through wit and argument, uncomfortable with direct emotional declaration but nonetheless real.
-Vyazemsky's friendship with Pushkin was the central relationship of his adult life.
-They corresponded for nearly two decades.
-They argued about poetry, about politics, about women, about Russia.
-Vyazemsky called Pushkin out when he thought he was being foolish and praised him when he thought he was being brilliant, and he did both with a frankness that only close friendship permits.
+Vyazemsky's friendship with Pushkin was the central relationship of his adult life: two decades of correspondence arguing about poetry, politics, women, and Russia, each calling the other out with the frankness that only close friendship permits.

 Si